bioinfoUQAM/Canadian-cropland-dataset-github/machine_learning/README.md

 conda env create --name envname python=3.8 conda activate envname
 ```
-Then, cd to the directory containing the model and run:
+Then, cd to the directory containing the desired model and run:

 ```
 python 3DCNN.py